PapiHack/k8s-aws-toolkit/README.md

 # K8S AWS TOOLKIT

-A simple toolkit package in form of image with k8s and aws tools.
+A simple toolkit package in form of an image with k8s and aws tools.

 For using it, you can do: